jknap/fullstack-challenge-sqlite/README.md

 - How monitoring and logging could be implemented
 - SSR and SSG
 - Possible infrastructure setup to help with the above

+TODO (infra):

+- Add a CI/CD pipeline to the project
+- If pricing is not an issue, use VERCEL for the deployment and monitoring as it's a complete solution for NextJS